vsanin42/minishell/README.md

 # minishell

-42 project by vsanin & zpiarova - work in progress NUMBER OF TIMES WE CHANGED LEXER: III
+42 project by vsanin & zpiarova - work in progress NUMBER OF TIMES WE CHANGED LEXER: IIII
 NUMBER OF TIMES WE CHANGED PARSER: I

 # edge test cases